Vaccine vial monitor: History

 during the 10th anniversary of the introduction of VVMs.
 In 2007 PATH won a Tech Award for the development of the VVM.

 Use

 The vaccine vial monitor consists of a temperature sensitive square within a circle.
 If the monitor is exposed to heat it changes color with time and with increasing speed in hotter conditions.
-If the square becomes the same color as the circle or becomes darker than the circle, then the vaccine contained in the vial is damaged and the vial should be discarded.
+If the square becomes the same color as the circle or becomes darker than the circle, then the vaccine contained in the vial is heat-damaged and the vial should be discarded.
+A vaccine should only be used if the VVM has the right color and the expiration date has not passed.

 Studies have shown that health workers without proper training sometimes do not understand what a VVM is or how it works.
 A 2007 study in urban areas of Valsad in India showed that vaccine administrators were unaware of the purpose of the monitors.

+Speed of change

+VVM types are indicated by a number after "VVM".
+The number refers to the number of days required for the VVM to reach the discard-point (circle) color at 37 C. For example, VVM7 takes 7 days to turn at 37 degrees.
+Four main types are in use to match to the degradation rates of different vaccines: VVM30 (HepB, BCG, tetanus), VVM14 (measles, MMR), VVM7 (DPT), and VVM2 (OPV).
+VVM11 and VVM250 are also available.

+VVMs work because almost every chemical reaction corresponds to the Arrhenius equation, exponentially speeding up as the temperature increases.
+When time-to-change-color for a VVM or the time-to-degrade for a vaccine are plotted against the temperature on an log-linear plot, the points tend to fall in a straight line as predicted by Arrhenius (Arrhenius graph).
+The straight line can therefore be used to both interpolate and extrapolate the time-to-change/degrade at any given temperature.
+To choose the right VVM for a vaccine, one matches the known vaccine endurance data points against an Arrhenius graph of VVMs.

 Commonly monitored vaccines

 The vaccine vial monitor is intended for use on vaccines which may travel outside of the cold chain, but its use on certain vaccines has had an especially notable impact.